Risk Assessments

 The Guernsey Sailing Trust:

-• That discriminatory behaviour will not be tolerated.
+• Discrimination, harassment, bullying or victimisation will not be tolerated.

 Legal Obligations